 Chris Summers has spent the five years developing within USA Hockey in one fashion or another.
 He was named to Select 14, 15, 16 camps before joining the NTDP program during the 2004-05 season, where he was also an assistant captain for the U-17 squad.
 He returned to the program for his final tour, where he played on the U-18 team for the 2005-06 season.
+Summers was chosen in the first round, 29th overall, of the 2006 NHL Draft by the Phoenix Coyotes.

-2006-07: Played freshman year with University of Michigan.
+2006-07: Summers played his freshman year with University of Michigan.
 After playing defense for the majority of his the season, he ended the year up front for Michigan towards the end of the year.
 Having been blessed with a natural skating ability, Summers was moved up to the left wing with linemates Andrew Cogliano and Chad Kolarik.
-It proved to be a good move, exposing Summers' offensive ability.
+It proved to be a good move, exposing Summers’ offensive ability.
 Earned CCHA All-Rookie team honorable mention.

 2008-09: In his junior season with the Wolverines, Summers posted 4 goals, 13 assists in 41 games.